Melatonin64/eko-js-guide/README.md

 ### Object/Array creation

-Use the literal syntax for object creation (i.e. don't ever use `new Object()`);
+Use the literal syntax for object creation (i.e. don't ever use `new Object()`).
-Use of trailing commas is optional but encouraged.
+Using trailing commas is optional but encouraged.
 Put *short* declarations on a single line.
 Only quote keys when your interpreter complains.

 **BAD**: